 We have never declared or paid cash dividends on our capital stock.
-We currently intend to retain all of our earnings, if any, for use in our business and do not anticipate paying any cash dividends.
+We currently intend to retain all of our earnings, if any, for use in our business and do not anticipate paying any cash dividends in the foreseeable future.